gvwilson/sensibleadventures/nardica/nardica.md

 Nothing was left of the gray tent the Marines had set up at the *Guinevere*'s stern except a few smoldering tatters of canvas.
-Their plasma gun was a gleaming headless mantis surrounded by heavy cubical capacitors.
+Their plasma gun was a gleaming headless mantis surrounded by stacks of cubical capacitors clicked together like children's toys.
 It snapped this way and that as its little core searched for targets to destroy.
 The two Marines guarding it moved with the same unnatural insect jerkiness, firing occasionally when the even smaller cores built into their exoskeletons calculated that they had at least some chance of hitting something.

 "Citizen!
 Seek shelter!" one of them bellowed, his voice amplified by his helmet.